bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-history-and-everything-else.md

 Tadge Dryja: 00:36:25

-I know, okay, Gleb has the like OP, not OP code, it's like pools, the coin pools.
+I know, okay, Gleb has the like OP, not opcode, it's like pools, the coinpools.
 I think that was Gleb.

 Mark Erhadt: 00:36:33